Jalil-Betroji/lab-crud-laravel-autoFormation/lab-crud-laravel-ORM-Eloquent/README.md

 ```

 Finally, this line returns the `$post` object, which now represents the saved post in the database, including its unique identifier (id) generated by the database.
+## Retrieving Records:
-> in addition to show all data from our database tables we have a perfect method to fetch all data , and this method is `all()`:
+ in addition to show all data from our database tables we have a perfect method to fetch all data , and this method is `all()`:
 ``` php
     return \App\Models\Post::all();
 ```